fsmosca/ThinkerJudge/README.md

 The analyzed games will be saved in `out_WorldChamp1972.pgn` and the analyzed positions will be saved in `human_eval.csv` which can be used to generate average errors of players.

+See the [help page](https://github.com/fsmosca/ThinkerJudge/wiki/Help) for more command line options.

 ### A. Average error in centipawn comparison

 ![error](https://i.imgur.com/ODKUR5q.png)